yoseb123/web-starter-pack/README.md

-# sass-starter-pack
+# web-starter-pack
-Sass stylesheets that I commonly use on my webdev projects
+Files that I commonly use on web development projects